-With all the news coverage of the development of the COVID-19 virus, we at Custom Health Centers thought it would be beneficial rather than spreading fear, to spread useful tips for boosting your and your family’s immune systems not only for the coronavirus but throughout this flu season.
+With all the news coverage of the development of the COVID-19 virus, we at Custom Health Centers thought it would be beneficial rather than spreading fear, to spread useful tips for boosting your and your family's immune systems to help you thrive throughout this flu season.

 First, let's look at what causes weak immune systems.

 Outside of genetic conditions, and old age there are lots of contributing factors to a lowered immune system including severe burns, chemotherapy, radiation, diabetes, and malnutrition.

 If any of these conditions apply to you, you have probably already received doctor guidance on how to prepare and protect yourself during this outbreak.

 But steering clear of large public gatherings, and regularly washing your hands are great ways to not only avoid contracting the virus but also spreading the virus to society's most vulnerable.